leewinder/ng2-dynamic-dialog/README.md

 A dynamically adjusting, extensible dialog component for use with Angular 2 supporting raw HTML content and injected custom components.

-Contains no dependancies except Angular 2 and those packages required by Angular 2.
+Contains no dependancies except Angular 2 and those packages required by Angular 2 and is currently built against Angular 2 RC 5.

 ![](https://cloud.githubusercontent.com/assets/1649415/17697306/020f6b22-63ac-11e6-965a-e561cdcafd53.gif)